Etaizil/Train_Yolo_Model/README.md

 The training process involves:
 - Preparing the custom dataset with labeled images.
 - Configuring the YOLO model with appropriate parameters.
-- Training the model using the YOLO framework to detect and classify facial expressions.
+- Training the model using the YOLO framework to detect and classify the facial expressions.

 ### 3. Object Detection & Statistics Collection